Kaikeanaaina/authSeed/README.md

 ncu
 - in the termincal to see which dependencies need an update

+ncu -u
+- when ready, run this in the terminal to upgrade dependencies

 need to set up config/ directory take a look at the config/example.js file for an example